-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 South Dakota will continue to monitor state data quality monthly to ensure it maintains "Good" rating in all categories.
 Data quality rating will be reported quarterly.
 If the rating were to drop lower than "Good" rating, measures will be immediately taken to correct the data if neccessary and evaluate current proceedures to identify any issues that may have caused the rating to go down.